alemedeiros/alemedeiros.github.io/about.md

 Fiction novel.

-I'm an Arch Linux user and also a great Free Software enthusiast, my favourite programming languages are C, Python and Haskell, my editor is Vim and I shall partake a flame war to defend them at any time.
+I'm an Arch Linux user and also a great Free Software enthusiast, my favourite programming languages are C/C++, Python and Haskell, my editor is Vim and I shall partake a flame war to defend them at any time.

 Curriculum vitae: